-The campaign began as a Facebook page, the brainchild and New Year’s Resolution of one person, who sought to normalize mental illness, through a coming out process akin to that codified by the queer community.
-The concept was that mentally ill people will use the badges - simple images of bold text with a background color - to label themselves, in the eyes of their social networks, with a hashtagged message to “end the stigma”, and a second tag telling readers, who are also mentally ill but unable to come out, that they’re not alone.
+The campaign began as a Facebook page, the brainchild and New Year’s Resolution of one person, who sought to "normalize mental illness", through a coming out process akin to that codified by the queer community.
+The concept was that "mentally ill" people will use the badges - simple images of bold text with a background color - to label themselves, in the eyes of their social networks, with a hashtagged message to “end the stigma”, and a second tag telling readers, presumably readers who are also "mentally ill" but unable to come out, that they’re not alone.

 The campaign picked up popularity very quickly: The Facebook page was “liked” thirty thousand (30,000) times within a week.
 As a result, the page’s founder decided to recruit a team of admins and moderators, to handle the immense wave of comments, messages, and new badge requests.
 Initially, I was one of those admins.
 I am no longer.
 These are my insights from that period.

 Although my activist origins are within the Neurodiversity Movement, and this campaign is more aligned with the Recovery Movement, irreconcilable disagreements are not the reason I left, or rather not the reason I was abruptly and rudely kicked out.
 In fact, I recognized the differences between movements immediately and was quite deft in towing the party line and finding compromises.
 For example, when a bipolar admin insisted that bipolarity IS in fact an illness and should be referred to as “bipolar disorder”, I, a non-bipolar person, yielded to standpoint theory and dropped the argument immediately.
 Yet these "anti-stigma" folks cannot seem to allow a neurodiversity perspective the same leeway, even while explicitly claiming to.